0xEE00/help/sl-SI/KRDReport.md

 This topic describes how to prepare KRD report and prepare the xml data file as required by Bank of Slovenia for certain business entities which do business with foreign countries.

-## Check and adjust setups

-1. Open KRD Setup page.
-Populate fields KRD Report No. Series, KRD Resp.
-User ID, KRD Prep.
-By User ID, Default KRD Affiliation Type, KRD Blank LCY Code, KRD Blank LCY Num.
+## Assisted Setup

+To enable KRD Report functionality you need to set up fields in advanced Adriatic Localization that can be accessed through Assisted Setup.

+1. Open Assisted Setup.
+2. Choose Set up advanced Adriatic Localization.
+3. Program opens wizard.
+4. Go to Next page.
+5. Choose localization country SI.
+6. Enable option KRD enabled.
+7. Go to next page.
+8. Check or correct data about company.
+9. Go to next page.
+10. Choose KRD Report No. Series to create KRD reports.
+11. Choose KRD Responsible user ID that will be responsible for KRD reports when exporting XML file to authorities.
+12. Choose KRD Prepared by user ID that will prepare KRD reports when exporting XML file to authorities.
+13. Choose Default KRD Affiliation Type that applies to company and will be exported to XML file.
+14. Enter KRD Blank LCY Code that will be used for exporting entries that are posted with blank currency.
+15. Enter KRD Blank LCY Num that will be used for exporting entries that are posted with blank currency.

+## User Setup

+1. Open User Setup page.
-2. Open User Setup page and on relevant users populate fields Reporting Name, Reporting E-mail, Reporting Phone, Reporting Position.
+2. Populate fields Reporting Name, Reporting E-mail, Reporting Phone, Reporting Position on relevant users.

 ## Check and insert KRD code lists